subramaniashiva/tic-tac-toe/Readme.md

  - Though [Modernizr](https://modernizr.com/) - a feature detection library is included, I have not used it much.
 Will be useful when we want this app to run in older browsers
  - Used Gulp task runner for managing the tasks such as compiling, concatenating files, optimizing resources.
 You can read more about that [here](http://gulpjs.com/)
  - I have used [Jest](http://facebook.github.io/jest/) for JavaScript unit testing.
 It is created and maintained by Facebook team.
- - Thought the tic-tac-toe board consists of a 3*3 layout, I have written the logic in a generic way.
-Just change the variable **MAX_ROWS** in app.js to any other number, you will get a n*n tic-tac-toe board.
+ - Thought the tic-tac-toe board consists of a 3x3 layout, I have written the logic in a generic way.
+Just change the variable **MAX_ROWS** in app.js to any other number, you will get a nxn tic-tac-toe board.

 Future Improvements
 -------------